saifmukhtar/kinetic/docs/src/introduction.md

 To eliminate capital requirements and make naming systems truly free, alternative protocols attempted to define the friction mechanism as **physical human uniqueness**.

-These Proof of Personhood (PoP) systems (like Worldcoin or BrightID) ensure that one human maps to exactly one digital identity, effectively hard-capping a user to a single name.
+These Proof of Personhood (PoP) systems ensure that one human maps to exactly one digital identity, effectively hard-capping a user to a single name.
 While mathematically elegant for Sybil resistance (an attacker cannot spoof a million physical bodies), PoP introduces severe sociotechnical bottlenecks:

 1. **Extreme Onboarding Friction:** To verify physical uniqueness, these protocols require synchronous video verification parties, specialized hardware (iris scanning or biometrics), or global cryptographic puzzle ceremonies.
 This destroys the developer experience.
 A developer cannot instantly spin up an ephemeral tunnel domain at 2:00 AM if they must wait for a scheduled validation epoch or scan their retina.
 2. **Trust Anchors and Privacy Decay:** Extracting unique identity, even via advanced zero-knowledge proofs (zkTLS or NFC passports), almost always shackles the decentralized system to high-friction Web2 institutions or government-issued physical credentials, sacrificing pseudonymity.